ttezel/nn/readme.md

     { input: [ 0.22471809106646107 ],   output: [ 0.222831550102815 ] }
 ])

-// send it an input array to see its trained output var output = net.send([ 0.5 ]) // => 0.48031129953896595
+// send it a new input to see its trained output var output = net.send([ 0.5 ]) // => 0.48031129953896595
 ```